RiyaMathew-11/Alphere/README.md

 - Don't you think that manually writing your details before entering a stop/mall is a tedious process ?
 - How would like to have a virtual journal where you can record your visits outside on a daily basis ?

 We, the team <b>Alpha Coders</b> have come up with an idea addressing these questions.
-We are happy to present <b>Alphere</b>, a brand of services that provides a nominal remedy to promote social distancing while shopping in a civic envionment and to fast track commuting details of individuals.
+We are happy to present <b>Alphere</b>, a brand of services that provides a nominal remedy to promote social distancing while shopping in a civic environment and to fast track commuting details of individuals.

 Introducing :
   - alphCapture